LarryLuTW/facebook-poster/README.md

-Facebook-Poster is a api that automate post functionalities on facebook.
+Facebook-Poster is an api that automate post functionalities on facebook.
 This api do this by simulating the browser.
-Facebook will assume you are a real user if you use this api to write some post.
+If you use this api to write some post, facebook will assume you are a real user.
 This project is fledgling.
 Feel free to open a issue when you get some error or find anywhere can be better.
 Besides, if you think this project is interesting, please give me a star.
 Thanks.

 # Quick Start Guide